What Are Phrases?

 - Two or more modifiers

-A phrase does not contain a subject and verb and cannot convey a complete idea.
-A clause does contain a subject and verb, and it can convey a complete idea.
+A phrase does not contain a subject and verb and cannot convey a complete idea or meaning.
+A clause, however, does contain a subject and verb, and it can convey a complete idea.

 shouts very loudly →

 This example has a subject (the man) and a verb (shouts) and conveys a complete idea.

 There are five main types of phrases in English: